asmuth/recommendify/README.md

 does it scale?
 --------------

-the maximum number of keys for n items is O(n^2) and would result in 2000001 million keys for 2 million products. however, we only calculate a fixed, limited number of neighbors per item, this makes memory usage deliciously 0(n)
+The number of keys in the similarity matrix grows O(n^2) and and would result in a maximum of 2000001 million keys for 2 million products.
+However, in a real scenario it is very unlikely that all item<->item combinations appear in a interaction set.

-if we compute the matrix e.g. with a maximum of 30 neighbors per product and assume no item_id is longer than 50 chars, then no set should be bigger than 50 + (50 * 30) = 2250bytes for the ids + (50 * 32) = 1600bytes for the scores, a total of 3850bytes + 25% redis overhead = 4812bytes per set.
+The size of the computed nearest neighbors grows O(n).
+If we compute e.g. a maximum of 30 neighbors per product and assume no item_id is longer than 50 chars, then no set should be bigger than 50 + (50 * 30) = 2250bytes for the ids + (50 * 32) = 1600bytes for the scores, a total of 3850bytes + 25% redis overhead = 4812bytes per set.

-this means a similarity matrix of 2 million items will - in the worst case - require 2000000 * 2 * 4812bytes = 18,3 gigabyte of memory.
+This means 2 million items will - in the worst case - require 2000000 * 2 * 4812bytes = 18,3 gigabyte of memory.

-also, new items can be added to the matrix incrementally and we can run the computation on multiple machines as a map/reduce job.

 usage